angelpipe/agents/readme.md

     your environments are the same and is more lightweight than vagrant/vbox.
     Currently, all services run in the same container (A Docker copy of homestead is used), but in a real world scenario they could be separated to make them more modular.
+The boilerplate is used for security reasons too, as the app will be exposed to internet.

     MySQL was chosen as the DB engine.
 It is because our Docker boilerplate lets us to implement it easily and MySQL is a robust and production used